StamusNetworks/suricata-4-analysts/source/http-threat-hunting.rst

   X-Frame-Options: SAMEORIGIN

-As we will see later, the fact that a lot of freedom is given in the protocol is a key point in profiling non regular behavior that do not follow the implicit norm.
+As we will see later, the fact that a lot of freedom is given in the protocol is a key point in profiling non-regular behavior that does not follow the implicit norm.

 HTTP analysis in Suricata
 =========================

-Suricata has a really complete support of HTTP.
-The development of the parser was initiated at the beginning of the project and it is evolving since with the releases.
+Suricata has very robust support for HTTP.
+The development of the parser was initiated at the beginning of the project and has continued to evolve with continuing update releases.

 HTTP request and response are logged in a single event: